 Recommended Reading: Employee Health Check & Symptoms Screening for Restaurants

 If you’re not integrating your sales data from your POS alongside your labor now it's the time—and 7shifts can help.
 Make sure that you’re allocating the right people at the right time based on when you’re busiest—like keeping extra staff on hand to help pack orders on Sunday nights.
 You can also use data to track how engaged your employees are—to see what staff may need more attention or coaching.

-The changes that the restaurant industry has seen this past year have been on their way—and 2021 was the pressure cooker that made it happen.
+The changes that the restaurant industry has seen this past year have been on their way.
 With these changes come new opportunities, and new ways to evolve your restaurant for whatever comes next.
 Independent restaurants may not have the resources that national chains have, but by embracing digital hospitality, marketing aggressively online, and optimizing labor, they can remain competitive and thrive in this rapidly changing industry.